stolostron/multiclusterhub-repo/docs/Onboarding.md

 ### Security Policies

 The following security policies must be specified in the deployments, unless an exemption is approved.
+This is done to minimize security risks and attack vectors.

 ```yaml
 # Source: nginx/templates/deployment.yaml